-Seven options are available: $256M \rightarrow 128M \rightarrow 64M \rightarrow 32M \rightarrow 16M \rightarrow 8M \rightarrow 4M \rightarrow Back to 256M$.
+Seven options are available: $256M \rightarrow 128M \rightarrow 64M \rightarrow 32M \rightarrow 16M \rightarrow 8M \rightarrow 4M \rightarrow Back to 256M$ .
 The default setting is 64M.
+If you installed the AGP adapter that supports AGP 3.0 specifications, this item will show you the additional two items 1G and 2G.
 This option specifies the amount of system memory that can be used by the AGP device.
 The aperture is a portion of the PCI memory address range dedicated for graphics memory address space.
 Host cycles that hit the aperture range are forwarded to the AGP without any translation.
 See www.agpforum.org for AGP information.

-AGP Mode:
+AGP Data Transfer Rate:

-Two options are available: $4X \rightarrow 2X$.
-The default setting is 4X (When you installed AGP 4X adapter).
-If you use the older AGP adapter that does not support AGP 4X mode, BIOS will automatically set it to 2X.
+Two options are available: $4X \rightarrow 2X$ .
+The default setting is 4X (When you installed AGP 4X adapter, If you installed the AGP adapter that supports AGP 3.0 specifications, this item will disappear.